 Skip to contents

-Convenience helper to reduce boilerplate when calling downstream APIs.
-It creates an httr2::request() for the given URL, attaches the Authorization: Bearer <token> header, and applies the package's standard HTTP defaults (timeout and User-Agent).
+Small helper for calling downstream APIs with an access token.
+It creates an httr2::request() for the given URL, attaches the right authorization header for the token type, and applies shinyOAuth's standard HTTP defaults.

 Accepts either a raw access token string or an OAuthToken object.